Step 1: Clone the example application and install dependencies:

 Step 4: Check out a new branch for your work in this tutorial (we'll call this branch

-tutorial-example), and run the Puppeteer script to take snapshots:
+tutorial-example), run tests and take snapshots:

 You can view the screenshots in Percy now if you want, but there will be no visual comparisons yet.
 You'll see that Percy shows you that these snapshots come from your

 Step 5: Use your text editor to edit

 index.html and introduce some visual change.
 For example, you can add a